 This also reminds them that animal welfare should be an important issue on their agenda.

-Contact newspapers & online news sites to report your eyewitness concerns & encourage them to publish an associated story.
+Contact local and/or national newspapers & online news sites to report your eyewitness concerns & encourage them to publish an associated story.

 Sending accompanying photos &/or videos of the animals involved may be helpful in evoking their potential interest in covering your story.

-If the option exists, writing a review & providing constructive feedback on a captive facility's, 'attraction's' or hotel's website is also great at spreading the word.
+Writing a review & providing constructive feedback on a captive facility’s or ‘attraction’s’ website is also great at spreading the word.

 The publishing company or author of any magazine, brochure, guide or book that has recommended or promoted a captive animal facility or 'attraction'.